About the 2nd edition of the Santa Fe to Taos Trail Guidebook

 What will the cover look like?

 Okay, so nobody is actually asking that.
-But it’s a good segway into letting you pick which cover you like best.
+But it’s a good segue into letting you pick which cover you like best.

 A bit more about this overuse situation…